4 Tips for Managing Employee Benefit Costs

 At many companies, employee benefits are an afterthought.
 They prioritize business needs and designate the remaining budget for whatever benefits they can afford.

 However, employees today consider benefits packages as essential as their salary.
-Since businesses are facing The Great Resignation, benefits are a critical strategy for keeping and retaining talented workers.
+The benefits you offer are a critical strategy for keeping and retaining talented workers.
 So, instead of putting employee benefits at the bottom of the budget, make them a key priority.
 Research indicates that private businesses spend about 29% of employees’ hourly pay on benefits.

 And, it’s important to note that more and more employees rely on their employers to help them navigate through health care changes.
 It’s not surprising that many workers worry about increasing health care costs and forego life-improving procedures and prescriptions.
-Employers should keep these concerns in mind as they create benefits packages with affordable plan options.
+Keep these concerns in mind as you create benefits packages with affordable plan options that help control employee benefit costs.

 2. Work with brokers and insurance companies

-Insurance brokers and insurance companies have many resources to help employers identify benefits cost savings.
+Insurance brokers and insurance companies have many resources to help you identify benefits cost savings.
 This whitepaper explains how to take advantage of these services.

-It’s recommended that companies do a competitive analysis to identify benefits they need to attract and keep the best workers.
-Businesses also should evaluate their budgets to identify ways to cut costs.
-For example, if a benefit is not being used, drop it and spend money on a benefit that employees really want.
+It’s recommended that you do a competitive analysis to identify benefits you need to attract and keep the best workers.
+You also should evaluate your budget to identify ways to cut costs.
+For example, if a benefit is not being used, drop it and spend money on a benefit that your employees really want.

 3. Prioritize employee health and wellness